Patulin: Risk management and regulations

-The European Union (EU) has set a maximum limit of 50μg/kg on fruit juices and drinks, while solid apple products have a limit of 25μg/kg.
-For certain foods intended for infants, an even lower limit of 10μg/kg is observed.
+The European Union (EU) has set a maximum limit of 50 μg/kg on fruit juices and drinks, while solid apple products have a limit of 25 μg/kg.
+For certain foods intended for infants, an even lower limit of 10 μg/kg is observed.

 To test for patulin contamination, a variety of methods and sample preparation methods have been employed, including thin layer chromatography (TLC), gas chromatography (GC), high-performance liquid chromatography (HPLC), and capillary electrophoresis.